vegaprotocol/vega.xyz/src/content/roadmap/03/content.cn.md

 ## Trade cash settled futures

 - Create markets permissionlessly
-- Buy and sell futures contracts on the Vega blockchain to community controlled limits
+- Buy and sell futures contracts on the Vega blockchain with community controlled limits
-- Test intergrations with live projects and protocols
+- Test integrations with live projects and protocols